-I received an Audible code for this book (Hot Wolf, by Ellie Valentina), or rather for the compilation of the first three books in the Werewolves on Heat series.
+I received an Audible code for this book (Hot Wolf, by Ellie Valentina), or rather for the compilation, narrated by Meghan Kelly, of the first three books in the Werewolves on Heat series.
 It was my plan to save the reviews for a single blog post, once I had listened to them all.
 However, I’m traveling for the holidays and don’t anticipate actually finishing the series in 2019.
 My sense of order just won’t let me a review a book I read in 2019 in 2020.
 So, I’m posting this one now and will post again when I finish the series next year….decade.
 Crazy.

 Description from Goodreads: